andrew/ultimate-awesome/README.md

 - [awesome-turkish-nlp](https://github.com/yusufusta/awesome-turkish-nlp) - A curated list of awesome Turkish language processing libraries, models, resources and datasets.
 The main focus is on open source tools, downloadable data and research papers with code.
 - [awesome-spring](https://github.com/bsdfzzzy/awesome-spring) - Spring-boot、spring-cloud 中文资料收集.
 - [Awesome-EmbodiedAI](https://github.com/chengaopro/Awesome-EmbodiedAI) - A curated list about Awesome Embodied AI works and is still in construct.
 Now it contains a list of Simulators, Tasks and Datasets.
+- [awesome-nonconvex-optimization](https://github.com/cshjin/awesome-nonconvex-optimization) - A collection of papers and readings for non-convex optimization.
 - [awesome-research](https://github.com/derikon/awesome-research) - 📚 A curated list of research related topics.
 - [awesome-parasite](https://github.com/ecohealthalliance/awesome-parasite) - A curated list of host-parasite information.
-- [awesome-edgedb](https://github.com/edgedb/awesome-edgedb) - A curated list of resources related to EdgeDB.
 - [awesome-ai-safety](https://github.com/hari-sikchi/awesome-ai-safety) - A curated list of awesome AI safety papers, projects and communities.
 - [quora](https://github.com/learn-anything/quora) - Awesome Quora Topics.
 - [awesome-fullstack](https://github.com/ManzDev/awesome-fullstack) - A list of curated resources related to FullStack (Frontend, Backend and DevOps).